-In short, the conclusions and observations developed by this study are:
+In short, the conclusions drawn by this study are:

 - (1) Modern highways significantly affect manufacturing growth, but not in all situations.
 Freeway cities grew faster only in regions where traffic flow along regular highways is seriously impeded. - (2) Freeway cities with populations greater than 16,000 grew faster than corresponding non-freeway cities. - (3) Cities with airline connections grew significantly faster, particularly in the South and West, for pairs above 19,000 population.
-This suggests that industry is attracted especially to freeway cities when there is concomitant air service. - (4) Cities with poor rail service might experience "catch-up growth" with the advent of a freeway, the road becoming a substitute for rail service. - (5) For the five waterway pairs included in the study, both freeway and non-freeway cities showed lower employment rates. - (6) The relationship between growth and distance to the freeway is described by a normal probability curve peaking at 0 miles with a standard deviation of roughly five miles.
-Benefits of growth do not usually accrue to cities located more than about ten miles from the nearest freeway. - (7) Freeways probably stimulate existing industry as well as attract new plants.
+This suggests that industry is attracted especially to freeway cities when there is concomitant air service.

+- (4) Cities with poor rail service might experience "catch-up growth" with the advent of a freeway, the road becoming a substitute for rail service. - (5) For the five waterway pairs included in the study, both freeway and non-freeway cities showed lower employment rates. - (6) The relationship between growth and distance to the freeway is described by a probability curve peaking at 9 miles and with a standard deviation of roughly five miles.
+Benefits do not occur to cities located more than about ten miles from the nearest freeway. - (7) Freeways probably stimulate existing industry as well as attract new plants.